nventive/UnoApplicationTemplate/APP_README.md

 |-:|-|
 `.azuredevops/` | Used to store the pull request template used by Azure DevOps.
 `build/` | Regroups all yaml files used that compose the pipelines defined in `.azure-pipelines.yml`.
+`build/gitversion-config.yml` | Contains the configuration for the GitVersion tool that is used to compute the version number in the pipelines.
 `.azure-pipelines.yml` | Defines the main CI/CD pipeline of the project.
 `.azure-pipelines-canary.yml` | Defines the canary pipeline of the project.<br/>Canary pipelines allow to detect regressions by periodically creating versions of the app in which all the dependencies are updated to their latest version.
 `doc/` | Regroups all the documentation of the project, with the only exception of `README.md`, which is located at the root of the repository.<br/><br/>**There are many topics covered.
 Make sure you check them out.**